unnisworld/unnisworld.github.io/about.markdown

 It has been working well so far and I think that's the science behind it.

-I decided to write it down, firstly because the About page was almost empty ;-)... also, I ended up explaining the rational behind it to a friend of mine.
-Since I am a strong proponent of DRY principle, I don't want to repeat the same stuff to another colleague or friend of mine.
+I decided to write it down, firstly because I felt it to be a cool idea that can help others as well, but more importantly, the About page was almost empty ;-).
+Also, I ended up explaining the rational behind it to a friend of mine.
+Since I am a strong proponent of DRY principle, I don't want to repeat the same stuff to another colleague of mine.